witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 Since the markdown needs to be compiled to html, we will just let Github handle that for us.
 By committing our changes and pushing them to Gitub, we can inspect the html display of our markdown file.
 Like the first workflow, the only real work being done here is making changes and inspecting the output of those changes, in this case, html.

+Firebug may still be used for inspecting the html, but when I review markdown developed in this manner, I employ an editing process focused on reading the document more than a debugging process focused on inspecting it with Firebug.

 ##### Bonus Points to Turbocharge Your Workflow

 Use ```super``` + ```tab``` to switch between programs in your workflow.
 While holding down on ```super```, each press of the ```tab``` key will cycle to the next program in the dock. ```super``` + ```shift``` + ```tab``` will cycle through the programs in reverse order.